acatone-git/HomePlus_Mod_Dev/README.md

-# HomePlus - Documentation, Examples & Dev Notes
+# HomePlus Mod - Documentation, Examples & Dev Notes

 This repo is dedicated to the further development of the HomePlus Mod, either by me, the community or the Retroid Team.